okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/java/integrationsteps.md

 </div>

-### Step 5: Verify authenticator and display additional factors
+### 5: Verify the authenticator and display additional authenticators

 After the user enters their new password, call the `IDXAuthenticationWrapper.verifyAuthenticator()` method with the user's password.